AnayKr15hn4/AnayKr15hn4/README.md

 I'm a high schooler and aspiring aerodynamic engineer exploring automobile simulations, engineering, and web app development.

 - **Currently working on**:
-  **Vividsence** – A tech organization creating assistive products for the disabled
-  **Capture** – A photography and photo editing company based in New Jersey
+  **Vividsence** – A tech organization creating assistive products for the disabled(working on medical branch) **Capture** – A photography and photo editing company based in New Jersey
   **OptiCircuit** – An AI-powered driving simulation tool for optimizing racing lines